2022 World Rally Championship: Technical regulations

 The championship introduced a new set of technical regulations known as "Rally1" to replace the World Rally Car.
 The Rally1 regulations placed a greater emphasis on standardised parts than in previous years to make the sport more accessible.

 Rally1 was also introduced hybrid drivetrains to the sport for the first time.
 This took the form of an e-motor that produces 100 kW fitted to current 1.6 L turbocharged inline-4 engine and must be used to power the car when travelling around service parks and through built-up areas when driving between stages.
 Drivers were free to use the e-motor to offer additional power when competing in a stage, with the FIA dictating how much power can be used and how long a driver can deploy it for.
 The hybrid system and the software governing its use will be standardised for three years as a way of keeping the costs of competing down.
 The system was provided by Compact Dynamics, a subsidiary of Formula E team Audi Sport ABT supplier Schaeffler.

 The championship was also introduced with a standardised safety structure in a bid to improve safety standards.
 This coincided with the homologation requirements being re-written to allow teams to enter a scaled chassis based on production cars rather than having to adapt a chassis to fit a roadgoing model.

 Sporting regulations

 The eligibility requirements for crews entering events were simplified and streamlined into a system called the "FIA Rally Pyramid".
 The top tier of the sport was known as "Rally1".
-The second tier, "Rally2", was for manufacturer teams and professional independent teams in the World Rally Championship-2.
-This was followed by "Rally3" for privately entered and "gentlemen driver" crews competing in the World Rally Championship-3.
+The second tier, "Rally2", was for manufacturer teams and professional independent teams in WRC2.
+This was followed by "Rally3" for privately entered and "gentlemen driver" crews competing in the WRC3.
 "Rally4" and "Rally5" entries would not contest their own dedicated championship, but would be permitted to enter WRC rallies.

 Specific liaison sections in which Rally1 competitors must drive in full electric mode was introduced into the championship.
 Following calls from WRC manufacturers, time penalty for competitors who missed a special stage due to hybrid issue was reduced from ten minutes to two minutes from the 2022 Croatia Rally onwards.